top of page

 P

-PRICE (MARKET): is the amount of money voluntarily agreed upon by both the buyer and the seller in an exchange for a good or service.
+PRICE (MARKET): is the amount of money voluntarily agreed upon by both the buyer and the seller in an exchange.
+Price can also be thought of as the rate of exchange.

 PRICE CONTROL: is a government policy where a market price minimum (price floor) or maximum (price ceiling) is set, instead of allowing prices to be determined by buyers and sellers.
 See 'Price Ceiling' and 'Price Floor' below.